hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/perun-proposals.md

             </td>
             <td>
-                In the review of #14 there was a request to break long lines to ease reading in some text editors.
-This PR does that.
+                This proposal refers to the possibility to exchange the custom serialization format used in the `wire/net.Bus` for another format.

+If the goal is to also let another serialization framework, like protobuf, handle the transport layer, then this can already be achieved by today's `wire.Bus` or `wire/net.Bus` abstractions.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-07-13 16:06:42 +0000 UTC
+        Created At 2021-08-27 14:54:03 +0000 UTC
     </div>
 </div>